sushobitha/Angular6-SpringBoot/README.md

 #Use Case Details:

-Create an employee with the below details and display all the employees in a table.
+Create an employee with the below details and display all the employees in a table.Employees can be deleted.
 Register an employee with following details:
 First Name
 Last Name